 Having been fascinated with the Hebrew language since his first visit to Israel in 1985, for many years Yuval spent most of his spare time learning about the root structure that the Hebrew language builds itself upon.
 In addition he has delved deeply into the mathematical structure of the language as well, (gematria), trying to glean additional understanding of the meaning behind many beautiful Hebrew words and expressions.
 And to this day, this continues to drive his artistic expression.

-As of the writing of this bio on Yuval, (late 2008), to our knowledge, he is the only artist in the world who utilizes three-dimensional space to depict the beauty of the Hebrew language while incorporating all of the graphical processes previously spoken of.
+As of the writing of this bio on Yuval, (early 2010), to our knowledge, Yuval is the only artist in the world who utilizes three-dimensional space to depict the beauty of the Hebrew language while incorporating all of the graphical processes previously spoken of.
 This sets him “apart from the pack” and gives additional value to the artful expression of his heart.